Skip navigation to main content. U.S. Department of Energy Hydrogen Program Home Hydrogen Program Home

 Cryo-compressed hydrogen storage can include liquid hydrogen or cold compressed hydrogen.
 This assessment was based primarily on LLNL's design and fabrication of a cryogenic-capable, insulated pressure vessel for on-board hydrogen storage applications.
 The assessment included an independent review of the technical performance by Argonne National Laboratory (ANL), an independent cost analysis by TIAX LLC, comments received from BMW and the FreedomCAR & Fuel Partnership Hydrogen Storage Technical Team, as well as input from LLNL.

 An independent review team recently assessed progress towards DOE's 2005 technical target—$125/kW—for the cost of producing proton exchange membrane (PEM) fuel cell systems for transportation.
-Over the last several years, DOE's Fuel Cell Technologies Program has contracted with TIAX LLC to determine a cost estimate relative to this target.
+Over the last several years, the DOE Hydrogen Program has contracted with TIAX LLC to determine a cost estimate relative to this target.
 The independent review team found the methodology used by TIAX to estimate the cost of producing PEM fuel cells to be reasonable and, using 2005 cell stack technology and assuming production of 500,000 units per year, to have calculated a credible cost of $108/kW.

 2004